 The CCAP partnership agreement outlines the terms of the CCAP partnership and includes the total number of high school students the district expects to serve, and the total number of FTES the community college district expects to claim for those students.
 The scope, nature, time, location, and listing of community college courses the district expects to offer and criteria to assess the ability of pupils to benefit from those courses.
-The CCAP partnership agreement also establishes protocols for information sharing, in compliance with all applicable state and federal privacy laws, joint facilities use, and parental consent for high school pupils to enroll in community college courses.
+The CCAP partnership agreement also establishes protocols for information sharing, in compliance with all applicable state and federal privacy laws, joint facilities use, and protocols should only require one parental consent for high school pupils to enroll in community college courses for the duration of the pupil's participation in the CCAP partnership.

 Assembly Bill 30 (Holden, 2019), effective January 1, 2020, amended Section 76004 of the Education Code requiring CCAP students to submit only one principal recommendation and parental consent form while in the program.
 Electronic signatures for all forms are acceptable.
+Additionally, effective November 16, 2023, California Code of Regulations, Title 5, Section 56700 was amended to state that parental consent shall apply to all community college dual enrollment courses until consent is withdrawn in writing, and community college districts may accept but shall not require students to provide high school transcripts or social security numbers as a condition of dual enrollment.